-Born in Monterrey, Mexico, I began making art at a young age through local classes.
-At 10, I migrated to Chicago, where I continued drawing, painting, and writing throughout my adolescence.
+Born in Monterrey, Mexico (1984) , I began making art at a young age through local classes.
+At 10, my family and I migrated to Chicago, where I continued drawing, painting, and writing throughout my adolescence.
 After high school, I pursued a degree in graphic design, then studied fine arts at Brookhaven Community College in Dallas, TX, focusing on figure drawing, photography, painting, and printmaking.

 Eventually, I dropped out of college to travel and experience art beyond the classroom.
 I visited museums, studios, and underground spaces across U.S., Europe, Latin America, Asia and Africa, learning from the textures, colors, and stories embedded in each place.

-As someone who stutters, I’ve often struggled to express myself through speech.
+As someone with a speech difference (stutter), I’ve often struggled to express myself verbally.
 That challenge pushed me to use visual art as a way to communicate.
-Painting became my language—one shaped by rhythm, silence, and intuition.
+Art became my language, shaped by rhythm, silence, and intuition.